 Problems with Research Evidence (Most research is shaped by the medical model of disability)

-There is a significant absence of neurodivergent lived experiences in research
+There is a significant absence of Neurodivergent lived experiences incorporated (authentically) within research.

-Research fixates on reducing or eliminating disability vs honoring disability as an identity
+Research fixates on reducing or eliminating disability/neurodivergence vs honoring disability/neurodivergence as an identity that is valid and valuable.

 Problems with Client Circumstances + Values (Practitioner perceptions are shaped by stigma, bias, and prejudice)

-Practitioner perceptions of the client's values, experiences, and vulnerably shared contexts tainted by ableism
+Practitioner perceptions of the client's values and vulnerably shared experiences are tainted by ableism.

-Perceptions often pathologizes disability, prioritizing their own perceptions of "normalcy" over the client's autonomy and their hopes and dreams
+Perceptions often pathologize disability, prioritizing their own perceptions of "normalcy" over the client's autonomy and their hopes and dreams.

-Failure to recognize and address the client's trauma
+There often is a failure to recognize and address the client's trauma and how this is influenced by neuronormativity/ableism.

 Problems with Clinical Experience + Expertise (Clinical reasoning rooted in ableism)

-Ableist assumptions lead to biased evaluations, where neurodivergent occupations are identified and treated as deficits that need to be corrected
+Ableist assumptions lead to biased evaluations, where Neurodivergent occupations are identified and treated as deficits that need to be corrected because they deviate from what is considered the most “ideal” form of participation.

-Stigmatizing beliefs leads to practices based on neurotypical standards
+Stigmatizing beliefs of neurodivergence and disability lead to practices based on neurotypical standards.

 How Current Mainstream EBP Approaches Perpetuate Inequity + Injustice